Rolyteck/Google-Cloud-Practice-Project/README.md

 # Google-Cloud-Practice-Project
-This a repository comprising of my Phase 2 Cloud track  Projects of the GADS 2020 program
+This is a repository comprising of my Phase 2 Cloud track  Projects of the GADS 2020 program